 Chip In; Give Back

 Potlucks are cost-effective, but you don’t want a few people stuck paying way more than everyone else.
 And what about that pricey turkey and red burgundy?
-If one person picks up the majority of the food or beverages, figure out a donation amount and try to settle up before the dinner if possible.
+If one person picks up the majority of the food or beverages, figure out a donation amount and try to transfer money to settle up before the dinner.
 It’ll help everyone avoid any awkward nagging emails or texts.
 For Chime members settling up is instant when you use Pay Friends.

 While you’re deciding how to divvy up the costs of the event, why not consider pooling money together for a donation to a local food bank?
 It will amplify the feelings of goodwill long after the leftovers are gone and address a troubling need among millions of Americans who struggle with food insecurity.

 Once the turkey hits the table, be sure to take some time to actively appreciate being in the company of good friends and food.
 A little gratitude goes a long way to not only strengthen your personal relationships but to also make you more mindful of the forces and people that helped you get where you are.